mbitsnbites/leanfloat/README.md

 * If a LeanFloat system treats subnormal numbers as zeros, it has a slightly reduced numeric range.
 This can result in different computational results compared to an IEEE 754 system.
-* Furthermore, the optinal lack of support for subnormal numbers voids some of the guarantees provided by an IEEE 754 system.
+* Furthermore, the optional lack of support for subnormal numbers voids some of the guarantees provided by an IEEE 754 system.
 For instance, the relationship A != B => A - B != 0 does not hold for small numbers in a LeanFloat system without subnormals.